inthumaktics/Information-Systems-Student-24/README.md

-All about information systems course materials and assignments
+All about coding materials and assignments in information systems courses